THE BRAIN CLOUD:

 Kevin Dorn - drums

-Outside Looking In - the new album from The Brain Cloud - will be released on April 26, 2013 on CD, vinyl record, and digital download.
-Click "CD & DOWNLOAD" for more info, and click "**SHOWS**" for info about the album release show at the incredible Jalopy Theater in Brooklyn, NY on 4/26.
+Outside Looking In - the newest album from The Brain Cloud - was released on April 26, 2013 on CD, vinyl record, and digital download.
+Click "CD & DOWNLOAD" for more info.

 “My brain is cloudy, my soul is upside-down...
 When I get that low-down feeling, I know the blues must be someplace around.”